 The decrease in revenue is established by dividing the difference between the reference revenue and the projected revenue over the period for which financial assistance is requested by the reference revenue.
 The result is expressed as a percentage, rounded up to the nearest whole number.

-- The reference revenue is equal to the revenue generated in calendar year 2019, divided by four (an alternative calculation method is available for employers that were not active for the entire calendar year).
+- The reference revenue is equal to the revenue generated in calendar year 2019, divided by three (an alternative calculation method is available for employers that were not active for the entire calendar year).

 - Revenue is established per legal entity, unless the entity forms part of a group, in which case the decrease in revenue for the group is decisive.